How the BBC exploited equality for its own social media gain:

 The difference shouldn’t be forgotten thanks to alleged correct grammar, for then things will be blamed when the responsibly lies in the minds and actions of people and people alone.

-Apparently, posted as a comment the gif soon got lost in the mayhem and was deemed not to have got enough attention, so was used again as a post in its own right
+Apparently it hadn’t got enough attention, so was used again as a post in its own right.

 It would be nice to think that by drawing age-old whatever-ism out if its dark cave, the amount of enlightenment it found itself faced with might make it change its mind or at least have a little bit of a reconsider.